 For investors who would like to hold the property longer than 70 or 80 years, you can always obtain a new HGB or HP once these licenses have expired.

 You can even lease the licenses to someone else and pass them down to a family member.
 HP can be sold to an Indonesian national as well.

-If foreigners truly want to invest in property in Bali through Hak Milik but do not want to set up a PT PMA, you should never ever engage an individual nominee based on blind trust.
+If foreigners truly want to invest in property in Bali through Hak Milik but do not want to set up a PT PMA, you should never ever engage an individual special purpose vehicle based on blind trust.

-Instead, you should do it through a reliable third-party who can draft a legit loan agreement between you (beneficiary) and the registered person of a local company (nominee).
+Instead, you should do it through a reliable third-party who can draft a legit loan agreement between you (beneficiary) and the registered person of a local company.

 Cekindo can act on your behalf and use the loan provided by you to invest in the local company, and thus enabling you to own a property via Hak Milik.